junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The sensation is so intense that the Leviathans' attacks in Purgatory are like nothing but tickles.
 It's not just pain, it's the transformation, it's like his blood wants to melt down his bone and flash, turning his inside out, mashing his gut and brain to mud.

-Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically blooding out random error messages under a virus attack.
+Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically flooding out random error messages under a virus attack.

 His eyes and mouth lighten up, bright lights starts to flow but instead of leaving the body, the lights blink, on and off, on and off, until it dims, like a broken light bulb trying its best to lighten up one last time before it blows.
 The light is captured back inside the body, the same way they can't escape a black hole.
 Not even any grace can escape the change.

 Sam stands by him, watching.
 Bobby rushes back in at the sound.
-But none of them can do anything or has any idea what is happening.
+But none of the men can do anything or has any idea what is happening.

 And that is only the beginning.

-Castiel's body rises slowly in the air, his eyes half closed, as if half passing out, half dream walking.
+Castiel's body rises slowly in the air, his eyes half closed, looks half passed out, half dream walking.
 The lights in the room shakes, sounds of thunder rolling from above the ceiling.
 In the shadow of the flickering lights, there are the black wings, expanding from his shoulder blade, long and stretched, filling the whole room and beyond.
-The feathers on the wings shines black, the color of the night sky.
+The feathers on the wings shine black, the color of the night sky.

 "Holy."
 Bobby gasps, taking a step back in awe.
 Sam stares.